ncos/mipt-airdrone/README.md

 ### To change map:
  1. **DO** it carefully!
- 2. If you stil decided to add a custom map create a model in google Sketch Up (free to download)
+ 2. If you still decided to add a custom map create a model in Google Sketch Up (free to download)
  3. The model should have .dae extension and the altitude of the floor at the robot spawn point should be zero
  4. It is important that it would be zero!
  5. Rename the .dae file to "test_chamber0.dae". **Do NOT** rename the generated folder with images! (sometimes it will not be generated) But if you desperately want to rename, edit the .dae file so it can resolve all paths.